LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Add misc props to SampleTypeAppContext for SampleCreatePage.tsx
   * Issue 46693: Disable Sample Grid Derive menu options with >1000 selected
   * Issue 46163: Changing Aliquot sample type does not change the filter of the AliquotFrom column
+  * Issue 45483: allowed creation types in bulk insert modal to be based on if sample parent types exist and based on the creation type for the page

 ### version 2.249.0
 *Released*: 10 November 2022